 a.
 General: This setting allows you to make basic changes to your site configurations such as the page title, it also lets you set your tagline and also customize your site address, and lastly lets you also set your location.
 The General settings also let you set the default User Role when a new user registers.
 You can also change the language settings, customize the time zones, change the dates and time format.
 Lastly, It also allows you to switch on or off registration on your site.

 b.
 Writing: This option allows you to set the default post category for your blog, your default post format, you can also set the option of posting via email.

 c.
-Reading: This setting lets you customize whats is displayed on the front page.
-This is the settings that allow you to set the front page to show either the latest blog post or a static page.
+Reading: This setting lets you customize what is displayed on the front page.
+These are the settings that allow you to set the front page to show either the latest blog post or a static page.
 It also allows you to set the homepage and the posts page and the number of posts you want to be displayed on the front page or the post pages and categories.

 d.
 Discussion: The discussions provide options mostly for comments on the site.
 It allows you to set whether you want comments on the site or not.
 You can also set parameters for comments and comment moderation.

 e.
 Media: This is where you can set default settings to your media files mostly images.
-You set the width and height for your thumbnail size, medium size and large size.
-It also allows you to organise your new uploads into month and year.
+You set the width and height for your thumbnail size, medium size, and large size.
+It also allows you to organize your new uploads into months and years.